sriramab/gamamanual/WikiOnly/OperatorsLZ.md

   *  **`split_geometry`** (`geometry`, `int`, `int`) --->  `list<geometry>`

 #### Result:
-A list of geometries that result from the decomposition of the geometry according to a grid with the given number of rows and columns (geometry, nb_cols, nb_rows)/nA list of geometries that result from the decomposition of the geometry by square cells of the given side size (geometry, size)/nA list of geometries that result from the decomposition of the geometry by rectangle cells of the given dimension (geometry, {size_x, size_y})
+A list of geometries that result from the decomposition of the geometry according to a grid with the given number of rows and columns (geometry, nb_cols, nb_rows)
+A list of geometries that result from the decomposition of the geometry by square cells of the given side size (geometry, size)
+A list of geometries that result from the decomposition of the geometry by rectangle cells of the given dimension (geometry, {size_x, size_y})

 #### Examples:
 ```